No Strings Attached Community Band of Sudbury

 The Jubilee Folk Ensemble is committed in its pursuit of how music relates to us all in a multicultural Canada.
 It is dedicated to learning and playing music which is rooted in the folk music traditions from around the world.
 Our aim is to perform music which reflects the rich cultural diversity of both Sudbury and Canada.

-Of course, most of our members at one time or another have also played with other local ensembles; and the JFE occasionally holds joint concerts with other local musical groups, including for example, Nickel City Sound & the LU Pipe Band.
-Four of our female members, who refer to themselves the ‘Jubilation,’ will occasionally sing at some of our concerts, as well as perform at separate venues on their own.
+Of course, most of our members at one time or another have also played with other local ensembles.
+The JFE itself occasionally holds joint concerts with other local musical groups; including, for example, Nickel City Sound & the LU Pipe Band.
+Four of our female members, who refer to themselves as ‘Jubilation,’ will occasionally sing at some of our concerts, as well as perform at separate venues on their own.

 Join the Ensemble